FineUploader/fine-uploader/readme.md

             <td>boolean</td>
             <td>false</td>
             <td>Set this to true if you would like to allow users to delete uploaded files.
 In FineUploader mode,
-            this will also render a "delete" link next to each successfully uploaded file.</td>
+            this will also render a "delete" link next to each successfully uploaded file or `Blob`.</td>
         </tr>
         <tr>
             <td>endpoint</td>